 - If they aren’t visiting you, they may think you don’t want visitors or worry about any potential awkward moments during the visit.

 Don’t be afraid to take the lead and call your friends or invite them over.
 Plan activities that you feel comfortable doing, and your friends will probably have a better understanding of what you are able to do with them.

 Talking with your friends

-If you're nervous about talking with your friends, decide ahead of time what you want to say.
-Remember that you are in charge of what you tell people, so you don't have to tell anyone until you're ready, and you don't have to say more than you want.
-Answer your friends' questions with as much information as you are comfortable giving.
+If you’re nervous about talking with your friends, decide ahead of time what you want to say.
+Remember that you are in charge of what you tell people.
+You don’t have to tell anyone until you’re ready or say more than you want.
+Answer your friends’ questions with as much information as you are comfortable giving.

 Ways your friends can help